Tell me, do you love pesto as much as I do? It’s such a simple and vibrant spread!

 - While I happen to think pesto goes well with ALL THE THINGS, one of my favorite pairings is with shrimp.

-- When responsibly sourced from places like Vital Choice, shrimp is a great source of lean protein, vitamins, and minerals.
+- When responsibly sourced, shrimp is a great source of lean protein, vitamins, and minerals.

 - The spinach I add to the pesto brings a healthy dose of protein, fiber, vitamins A, C, E, K, and B6, as well as minerals like calcium, iron, magnesium, and potassium, to name just a few. #totalpowerhouse